chelseavalentine/Notes/NagiosCore.md

 ### Chapter 2: Theory of Operations (pp. 13-39)

 * need to modify monolithic software when you want to change/add to what you monitor (sometimes impossible due to licenses)

+* Nagios is unopinionated because it doesn't assume what you want to watch, require/provide any software or interpreters
+  - every element is user defined

+#### The host and service paradigm

+* in bad systems where people get duplicate notifications if they overlap notification groups, they just need a better system
+  - Nagios manages dependencies b/t groups of monitored objects, provides escalation, & ensures people don't get duplicate notifications
+    + via keeping track of dates/times that the plugins report back to Nagios

+* one of the only assumptions Nagios makes: there are hosts and services
+  - you define everything else with host & service objects
+    + you define a single host check mechanism & several service checks per host, which tells Nagios which plugins to call to get the status of a host/service
+  - helps Nagios track dependencies between hosts
+    + you can also do this via dependency defintiions

+* if a host isn't available, all of the services aren't available, so it doesn't send a notification per service, nor run the checks until it's up

+##### The downside of hosts and services

+* in some systems (eg. an email system), outages of services/hosts w/i the system affect parts of the system but don't mean the system is completely unavailable

+#### Plugins

+* each plugin is only required to provide an exit code (0 ok, 1 warning, 2 critical, 3 unknown)

+* the permission to execute scripts remotely problem is solved by the NRPE (Nagios Remote Plugin Executor)
+  - two parts: [1] a plugin called `check_nrpe`, executed locally by Nagios; [2] a daemon running on the monitored hosts

+#### Scheduling

+* events are put into an event queue, along w/ the time they should be run
+  - Nagios uses the time the plugin was originally scheduled to calculate the next execution time, in case it needs to reschedule a check as a result

+Two scenarios in which a check must be rescheduled:

+* [1] Nagios is busy & can't execute the check, the schedule has slipped

+* [2] plugin takes longer to return than expected (network delays/high utilization)

+* can have event handlers as an attempt to automatically fix a break in service

 ### (skim) Chapter 3: Installing Nagios (pp. 39-51)